 A key element of Lichfield Arts’ organisational objectives is the provision of educational projects in an outreach programme which encourages local people to participate in the arts by learning new skills and performing at community events.
 It is this that sets us apart from being just another event organiser.

 We have delivered a wide range of creative and educational outreach projects over the years.
-Examples include art competitions and installations, young people taking over the running of a Fuse marquee, a music performance and workshop featuring patients from local mental health hospitals, an ‘I See Jazz’ project for children to link the creative processes of art, music and performance, a creative songwriting course and competition, ‘slam poetry’, circus skills, junk instrument making, puppetry, giant sculptures and a showcase by local primary schools of dance, drama, singing and art featuring various decades from the 1920s through to the 1990s.
-Three further projects were so successful that they have since gone on to have a life of their own: Wildfire Folk, Blast Off and the Lichfield Lighthouse Company…
+Examples include art competitions and installations, young people taking over the running of a Fuse marquee, an ‘I See Jazz’ project for children to link the creative processes of art, music and performance, a creative songwriting course and competition, ‘slam poetry’, circus skills, junk instrument making, puppetry, giant sculptures and a showcase by local primary schools of dance, drama, singing and art featuring various decades from the 1920s through to the 1990s.

-Wildfire Folk was formed by Lichfield Arts as a Youth Ensemble to play music as it should be played – with enthusiasm, energy and style.
-Created as part of the Lichfield Arts Folk Arts project, Wildfire started off as a one off workshop and was so immensely popular that it quickly developed into a band in its own right with regular rehearsals and performances all over the country.
+Rosie was formerly a member of Wildfire Folk, a hugely successful outreach project formed by Lichfield Arts as a Youth Ensemble to play music it should be played – with enthusiasm, energy and style!
+Wildfire started as a one off workshop and was so immensely popular that it continued for many years.

 Lichfield Lighthouse Company